In April 2013 a mass brute force attack hit WordPress installations across virtually every web host in existence around the world.

-These attacks were caused by botnets (infected computer networks programmed to attack other installations with security vulnerabilities).
+These attacks were caused by botnets (computer networks infected with viruses and programmed to attack other installations).

 How To Protect Your WordPress Site From A Brute-Force Attack

 A brute-force attack is a technique used to break an encryption or authentication system by trying all possibilities.